 You Deserve A Dynamite Doctor

 If you or someone you know is experiencing symptoms similar to those found with DDD it is important to see an orthopedic spine doctor right away.
 The physicians and their medical teams at the Illinois Bone and Joint Institute are very experienced in helping patients get relief from degenerative disc disease.
-To get the best care for any back problem, make an appointment with one of IBJI’s spine specialist today.
+To get the best care for any back problem, Schedule online with one of IBJI’s spine specialist today.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.